 Our Aboriginal Access Officers are available to assist with Aboriginal history research.
 Services include searching for and sourcing relevant records from within the collection, and advising on the process for obtaining permission to access records (where the agency responsible has imposed restrictions).

 We have also produced a range of guides to Aboriginal history which may assist with your research.

-Contact us for assistance from our Senior Aboriginal Access Officer.
+Contact us for assistance from our Aboriginal Access Officers.

 We have an arrangement with SA Link-Up to provide research assistance and copies of records to SA Link-Up clients looking for information to help with family reunion.

 Researching the records

 Many of the records relating to Aboriginal people were created by the Aborigines Office, the Aborigines Department and the Department of Aboriginal Affairs.
 The government agency reference for these authorities in our catalogue is GRG52.